-In the future, we expect financial markets to normalize in Japan due to the Bank of Japan's decision to end its negative interest rates, but there has been continuing uncertainty about the U.S. financial market due to remaining geopolitical risks, developments in monetary policy in the United States and Europe, and the U.S. presidential election.
-Considering these circumstances, ORIX Group is mindful of changes in the business conditions of its clients and investments, in particular in the ORIX USA segment.
+In the future, we expect continued stabilization of financial markets in Japan, but we expect that some uncertainty in the economic environment will continue due to remaining geopolitical risks and U.S. trade policy, including risks relating to tariffs.
+Considering these circumstances, ORIX Group is mindful of changes in the business conditions of its clients and investments.